josephjohncox/effectus/README.md

-# Effectus Rules Engine
+# Effectus — Typed, Deterministic Rule Engine

+*Production-grade effects without production-size headaches*

+## ✨ What is Effectus?

-Effectus is a strongly-typed, mathematically-sound rules engine with two dialects:
+Effectus is a strongly-typed, mathematically-sound rules engine that turns live data (Facts) into safe, idempotent side-effects (Effects).
+It offers two dialects:

 - **List Rules** (.eff) - Simple, parallelizable rule sets for most use cases
 - **Flow Rules** (.effx) - More powerful, sequential rules with variable binding